AlexanderKosik/software_design/content/material/vcs.md

 So the recommondation is simply: **Always use a VCS**, even if you work alone at a project.
 At some point in time you will mess things up and with a VCS you can easily inspect your changes and recover a working state.

 This course is also stored in a VCS, even if it has more text than source code.
 But simply the assurance, that I can get back to previous states is a huge game changer.
 And also I like the idea that I can easily switch my computer, checkout the last state of this course, continue working and commit it back to the VCS.
-Everybody intersted can pull the lastest changes and see what has changed.
+Everybody interested can pull the lastest changes and see what has changed.

 [Back (Implementation I)](../project/impl_1/impl_1.md)